Results

 Read the deliverable: D1.3 Ethical and Legal Analysis Report

-D1.4 Report on Financial Support to Third Parties
+D1.4 Report on Financial Support to Third Parties (PUBLIC)

 This report establishes the framework for Financial Support to Third Parties (FSTP) within ENACT, aimed at enhancing European security through collaboration with external stakeholders, including industry, academia, and other innovators.
 ENACT dedicates 25% of its total budget, amounting to 552,500.00 €, specifically to engage with both providers and users of innovative solutions for validating, developing, and disseminating Fighting Crime and Terrorism (FCT) Research and Innovation (R&I) results.